Definition

 Amnesty Urges ILO Governing Body Not To Dismiss Saudi Migrant Labour Complaint

-Amnesty International is urging the ILO Governing Body to reject Saudi Arabia's request to dismiss a major migrant labor abuse complaint during its March/April 2026 session.
-This development signals heightened ESG and human rights due diligence risks for companies with operations or supply chains in Saudi Arabia, particularly regarding forced labor and labor rights compliance.
+The ILO Governing Body is under pressure to reject Saudi Arabia's request to dismiss a major migrant labor complaint during its March 2026 session.
+This development signals intensifying human rights due diligence and supply chain risks for businesses operating in or sourcing from the region.

 Netherlands District Court Reduces Article 15a Wav Fine and Confirms Work-Stoppage Warning